The Physicochemical Analysis of the Interaction Reaction of Potassium Chloride with Ammonium Hydrosulfate

 18

 V.V.
 Lapa, V.N.
 Emelyanova, and F.N.
 Leonov, System fertilizer applications, .
-Available from: https://catalog.ggau.by/downloads/Publications/Jurgel/Jurgel_40.pdf
+Available from: https://catalog.ggau.by/down loads/Publications/Jurgel/Jurgel_40.pdf

 19